statmano/glitch-static-site-3-fastly/MIGRATE.md

 ## Open your project in a Codespace

-Open your project in a GitHub Codespace by clicking **Code** on your new repo and creating a new codespace on your main branch.
+Open your project in a GitHub Codespace by clicking **Code** on your new repo and creating a new codespace on your branch.
 The Codespace container scripts will attempt to build and run your site.

 You'll find some helper buttons along the bottom of the editor that run scripts in the `_migrate` folder – you might need to tweak these commands depending on your website.